evnbr/bindery/docs/getting-started.md

 {% endhighlight %}

-Use your usual web CSS however you choose— just keep in mind that 96px = 1in.
+Use your usual web CSS however you choose.
+When printing, `96px = 1in`.
-Or add book-specific styles, and note that CSS supports print measurements like points (`pt`), pica (`pc`), inches (`in`), and millimeters (`mm`).
+If you add book-specific styles, note that CSS supports print measurements like points (`pt`), pica (`pc`), inches (`in`), and millimeters (`mm`).
-(You'll want to steer clear of viewport-specific units like `vh` or `vw`).
+You'll want to steer clear of viewport-specific units like `vh` or `vw`.

 ### Fetching Content